geudde/attic-chest/pages/13.reference/01.porden/docs.md

 As the last step the bold adventurer dar'd,
 Prepar'd, with one remorseless blow, to shroud
-The invalued secret in perpetual cloud ;*
+The invalued secret in perpetual cloud;*
 In Egypt's tombs thus burn the quenchless fires.
 Thus with admitted air the light expires.

 The painter's skill next bade the scene appear
-Where mourns Belinda for her ravish'd hair ;
+Where mourns Belinda for her ravish'd hair;

 * Vide the Spectator, No. 379.